 Alternatives to landfilling

-Most of the food waste at granola manufacturer New England Naturals is pre-consumer waste — including damaged raw materials, waste due to mechanical error or packaging failure, or waste generated when changing recipes.
+Most of the food waste at granola manufacturer New England Natural Bakers is pre-consumer waste — including damaged raw materials, waste due to mechanical error or packaging failure, or waste generated when changing recipes.
 “We used to send it to local farmers for animal feed, but demand and reliability was inconsistent and there were seasonality issues.
 We never want to send it to landfill,” says CEO and President Chuck Marble.

 To meet company sustainability goals, the company now recycles any waste it does generate at a Vanguard Farm PoweredⓇ anaerobic digester into renewable energy that helps power a local dairy farm.